bazelbuild/starlark/spec.md

 using [dot expressions](#dot-expressions).
 For example, strings have a `count` method that counts occurrences of a substring; `"banana".count("a")` yields `3`.

-As with built-in functions, built-in methods accept only positional arguments except where noted.
-The parameter names serve merely as documentation.

 <a id='dict·get'></a>